United States Merchant Marine Academy: History

 Between 1874 and 1936, diverse federal legislation supported maritime training through school ships, internships at sea, and other methods.
 A disastrous fire in 1934 aboard the passenger ship SS Morro Castle, in which 134 people died, convinced the U.S. Congress that direct federal involvement in efficient and standardized training was needed.

 Originally – and in cooperation with the State of New York, which donated the land – the U.S. government planned to establish a large-scale Merchant Marine Academy at Fort Schuyler, New York; nothing came of these plans.
 Fort Schuyler would later be used as the grounds for SUNY (State University of New York) Maritime.

 Congress passed the landmark Merchant Marine Act in 1936, and two years later, the U.S. Merchant Marine Cadet Corps was established.
-In that year, the USTS Nantucket (ex-USS Ranger) was transferred from the Massachusetts Maritime Academy to Kings Point and renamed the USTS Emory Rice.
-The first training was given at temporary facilities until the academy's permanent site in Kings Point, New York was acquired in early 1942.
+In that year, the USTS Nantucket (ex-USS Ranger) was transferred from Massachusetts Maritime Academy to Kings Point and renamed the USTS Emory Rice.
+The first training was given at temporary facilities until the academy's permanent site in Kings Point, New York, was acquired in early 1942.
 The Kings Point campus was originally Walter Chrysler's twelve-acre waterfront estate, named "Forker House" (now known as the USMMA's Wiley Hall).
 Construction of the academy began immediately, and 15 months later the task was virtually completed.
 The academy was dedicated on 30 September 1943, by President Franklin D. Roosevelt, who noted "the Academy serves the Merchant Marine as West Point serves the Army and Annapolis the Navy."

 World War II required the academy to forgo its normal operation and to devote all of its resources toward meeting the emergency need for Merchant Marine officers.
 Its enrollment rose to 2,700 men, and the planned course of instruction was reduced in length from four years to 18 months.
 To meet the wartime needs for qualified merchant marine officers two additional merchant marine cadet training school sites were established, one located in Pass Christian, Mississippi, and the other in San Mateo, California.
 (The San Mateo location was closed in September 1947, and the students transferred to Kings Point.
 The location in Pass Christian was similarly closed in 1950.)
 In spite of the war, shipboard training continued to be an integral part of the academy curriculum, and midshipmen served at sea in combat zones the world over.
 One hundred and forty-two midshipmen gave their lives in service to their country, and many others survived torpedo and aerial attacks.
 From 1942 to 1945, the academy graduated 6,895 officers.
 As the war drew to a close, plans were made to convert the academy's wartime curriculum to a four-year, college-level program to meet the peacetime requirements of the merchant marine.
 In 1948, such a course was instituted.